Michael J. Wade, Ph.D.

 B.A.
 Grinnell College - 1968

 Since 1992, working through Wade Research, Inc., Dr. Wade has been engaged in the conduct of multiple projects dealing with the various aspects of environmental assessment, including assessment of the degradation of petroleum hydrocarbons, development of quantitative hydrocarbon fingerprinting techniques that identify sources of petroleum contamination, and quantitative assessment of fluxes of petroleum hydrocarbons to the environment.
-Over the past twenty-six years working through Wade Research, Inc., he has refined quantitative field and laboratory investigation approaches that are designed to establish time frames for the release of gasoline, kerosene, diesel fuel and heavier fuel oils in subsurface petroleum contamination cases.
-His assignment approaches currently measure geochemical differences in petroleum contamination originating from sudden releases of petroleum products in the environment and compares the result to releases occurring over a number of years.
+Over the past twenty-seven years at Wade Research, Inc., he has refined quantitative field and laboratory investigation approaches that are designed to establish time frames for the release of gasoline, kerosene, diesel fuel and heavier fuel oils in subsurface petroleum contamination cases.
+His assignment approaches currently measure geochemical differences in petroleum contamination originating from sudden releases of petroleum products in the environment and compares the result to more chronic releases occurring over a number of years.
 The overall approach includes the evaluation of time horizons for the release of a variety of petroleum products to the environment.
 Annually, through Wade Research, Inc., Dr. Wade conducts approximately 20 to 30 such programs for clients throughout North America.
-Dr. Wade also has been appointed by foreign governments to two expert committies on environmental damage assessment.
+Dr. Wade also has been appointed by foreign governments to two expert committees on environmental damage assessment.